UPDATE: ITT Tech has ceased operations at all of its campuses – 9/6/2016

-Yes, University of Akron President Scott Scarborough says, university officials are engaged in conversations with Higher Education Partners for a deal with the potential to help realize his vision for a network of satellite campuses across the United States and around the globe.
-It’s a plan he articulated in his State of the University address last October and in more detail the next day in an interview with The Devil Strip.
+Yes, University of Akron President Scott Scarborough says, officials are working with Higher Education Partners on a deal with for-profit chain ITT Tech that would give the university a network of satellite campuses across the United States and around the globe.
+He articulated the outlines of the plan in his State of the University address last October and then in more detail the next day in an interview with The Devil Strip.

 However, he cautioned in a phone call Wednesday evening, the deal is not done.
 In fact, he says, “It could fall apart tomorrow.”

-Rumors have recently circulated that the university would, with HEP’s help, take over campuses currently owned by ITT Tech, an embattled for-profit chain with 135 locations in 38 states.
-The publicly traded company has been charged with fraud by the Securities Exchange Commission and is under restrictions by the US Department of Education regarding its use of federal student aid.
+Citing a confidentiality agreement, Scarborough did not confirm or deny rumors that the university would, with HEP’s help, buy out and take over campuses currently owned by ITT Tech, an embattled for-profit chain with 135 locations in 38 states.
+The publicly-traded company has been charged with fraud by the Securities Exchange Commission and is under restrictions by the US Department of Education regarding its use of federal student aid.